-Keratoconus Treatment from Our Optometrist
+Keratoconus Services from Your Dallas Optometrist

 One important reason to see our Dallas eye doctor for regular vision exams is to get an early diagnosis of any significant eye disorder.
 One example is keratoconus.
 Our Optique Inc optometrist screens for this condition during exams to make sure all affected patients receive treatment as early as possible.

 Keratoconus is a condition that develops when an eye’s cornea thins and bulges over time into a shape resembling a cone.
 The cornea is the clear surface of the front of the eye with a dome-like shape.

 A cone shape results in blurry vision and, in some cases, sensitivities to light and glare.
 The condition typically develops in both eyes between the ages of 10 and 25 and might advance for a decade or longer.

 Tiny collagen fibers normally hold the cornea in the proper position.
 However, when these fibers weaken, they can no longer stop the cornea from bulging and assuming a cone shape.
 A decrease in antioxidants that protect these collagen fibers can cause this problem.